Good nutrition is always important, but it becomes more important when we age. Here we look at how and why good nutrition is essential for seniors.

 - Inability to recognise being thirsty or hungry

 A big problem is the fact that you need to eat less calories but you still need to take on the same nutrients.
 Eating too much may cause obesity which is unhealthy and may cause another set of problems.
-Instead, older people should look to eat a balanced diet including fruit, vegetables, lean meat, fish and healthy sources of calcium like low fat cheese.
+Instead, older people should look to eat a balanced diet that is high in calories including fruit, vegetables, lean meat, fish and healthy sources of calcium like low fat cheese.
 It is also a good idea to take supplements like vitamin D, calcium and B12 to ensure essential nutrients are being taken in.

 As You Get Older, Protein Intake Needs To Increase